apache/horaedb-client-java/README.md

 // CeresDBx options
 final CeresDBxOptions opts = CeresDBxOptions.newBuilder("127.0.0.1", 8081) //
         .tenant("test", "sub_test", "test_token") // tenant info
-        .writeMaxRetries(1) // maximum retry times when write fails (only some error codes will be retried, such as the routing table failure)
+        // maximum retry times when write fails
+        // (only some error codes will be retried, such as the routing table failure) .writeMaxRetries(1)
-        .readMaxRetries(1) // maximum retry times when read fails (only some error codes will be retried, such as the routing table failure)
+        // maximum retry times when read fails
+        // (only some error codes will be retried, such as the routing table failure) .readMaxRetries(1)
         .build();

 final CeresDBxClient client = new CeresDBxClient();